IgorDzhugan/RoadSignsRecognision/README.md

 # TrafficSignsRecognision
-Program for recognision of Russian traffic signs with wavelet processing
+Program for recognision of Russian traffic signs using wavelet processing of images